chrisbinnie/kubernetes-security/index.md

               number: 80
 ```

-**Security Tip**: Always test network policies in a staging environment before applying to production, as overly restrictive policies can break application functionality.
+**Important Tip**: You MUST test network policies in a staging environment before applying tgem to production, as overly restrictive policies can break application functionality.

 ## Pod Security Standards